Ulices Renoj

 What special object did you choose to bring for our interview, and can you tell me about it?

 My special object isn’t an object, but a picture of my dog.
-My dog's name is Gus, and in this photo, he is about 2 to 3 years old.
+My dog’s name is Gus, and in this photo, he is about 2 or 3 years old.
 He is a Labrador.
-When I first saw him, I liked that he looked very friendly and energetic, and that's the type of dog I wanted.
-Once I saw him, and he saw me, we laid eyes on each other, and he just jumped with the lead and ran straight towards me.
+When I first saw him, I liked that he looked so friendly and energetic, which was the type of dog I wanted.
+Once I saw him, and he saw me, we laid eyes on each other, and he just jumped with the lead and ran straight toward me.
+When we’re at home, if he sees someone he doesn’t recognize from our household, he literally stands in front of us as if he is guarding us to make sure we have a safe distance from the stranger.

 Where’s your hometown?